syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Layout-types.md

 {% endhighlight %}

-3. **Block**-In the **Block** **Layout** type, the rich-text content is rendered as read only in a single page.
+3. Block - In the **Block** **Layout** type, the rich-text content is rendered as read only in a single page.
 This layout looks like a simple text block with rich-text content such as texts, images, and tables. **Block** **Layout** also supports copying contents to the clipboard.
 This can be used for applications such as forums and blogs in order to display the rich-text contents with same look and feel as in the continuous layout type.

 ![C:/Users/gunasekarant/Desktop/UG_2013Vol4/Block_4.png](Layout-types_images/Layout-types_img3.jpeg)